Cass Lake Lodge Destroyed by Fire

 A witness tells Lakeland News they heard an explosion while the building was burning.

-The fire is still being investigated by the Cass Lake Fire Department, the Bemidji Fire Department, and the State of Minnesota Fire Marshal’s Office.
+The fire is still being investigated by the Cass Lake Fire Department, the Bemidji Fire Department, and the Minnesota Fire Marshal’s Office.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.